cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     risk.

 `kubectl.kubernetes.io/restartedAt`
-:  Contains the latest cluster restart time
+:  When available, the time of last requesteed restart of a Postgres cluster

 ## Pre-requisites